 This is the specification you would expect for a premium magazine.
 It’s perfect bound with a high page count, thicker silk papers and a thick gloss cover with a gloss lamination to create a high-end finished product which looks and feels luxurious.

-This setup can also be used for premium product catalogues and company brochures.
+This setup can also be used for premium product catalogues and company brochure templates.
 As soon as you go perfect bound, you’re creating a booklet that immediately looks professional.

 Hooray!
 You now have all the essential information you need to know about booklet printing.
 Armed with this knowledge, now you can freely compare your options online and make your budget go a lot further.